CHANGES MADE BY HB142 AND HB143

 Mr. Cathey received his Bachelor’s and Juris Doctorate degrees from the University of Georgia and was an officer in the United States Army Medical Service Corps.
 He and his wife, Vicki, reside in Demorest, Georgia.

-A native of Augusta, Georgia, Lawton Jordan III is an attorney at Davis, Matthews and Quigley, P.C. in Atlanta, where he has a general business practice focusing on corporate law, mergers and acquisitions, and real estate.
+A native of Augusta, Georgia, Lawton Jordan III is an attorney at Williams Teusink, LLC in Decatur, where he has a general business practice focusing on business and real estate transactions.

 Mr. Jordan is a member of the State Bar of Georgia and the Atlanta Bar Association, and formerly served as a member of the executive committee of the Real Property Section of the State Bar of Georgia.
 He is admitted to practice before the Georgia Supreme Court, and is a member of the Lawyers Club of Atlanta.

 From 1994 to 1996 Mr. Jordan worked at the White House in the Office of Intergovernmental Affairs, and served as Chief Legal Counsel to the Minority Caucus in the Georgia State Senate in 2002 and 2003.
 In 2003 he was selected as a “40 under 40 Rising Star” by Georgia Trend Magazine.
 In 2007 and 2009, Mr. Jordan was selected by other lawyers for inclusion as a “Rising Star” in the list of Georgia Super Lawyers.